rosskinner/rosskinner.github.io/README.md

 `./build.sh` builds the jekyll part of the project, outputs to `_site/` and trigger the `npm run build` to build javascript source.

-### Npm Commands

-> You will need to run your npm commands separated.

-`octopus:dev`: Dev mode for Octopus

-`octopus:build`: Build Octopus

-`build`:  run all build tasks, e.g. `npm run ocptus:build && npm run proto1:build`

-> All npm commands for final build will need to be added to `npm run build` as this is the command called from the full build 'build.sh'

 ### Automated build and Deployment